Nicola Murray Centre for Ovarian Cancer Research

 Research in a Nutshell

-Ovarian cancer is the fourth most common cause of female cancer death in the UK.
+Ovarian cancer is the sixth most common cause of female cancer death in the UK.
 Until recently it has been treated as a single disease entity.
 There is now considerable evidence to demonstrate that ovarian cancers differ in their tissues of origin, their genetic abnormalities, their responsiveness to chemotherapy and the ultimate outcome for patients.

 Principal Investigator, Professor of Medical Oncology and Director of the Nicola Murray Centre for Ovarian Cancer Research

 |Simon Herrington||Professor of Molecular Cancer Pathology|

 - Beatson Institute, Glasgow, UK (Edinburgh and Glasgow Ovarian Cancer Group): Dr Patricia Roxburgh, Dr Ros Glasspool, Dr Seth Coffelt, Dr David Millan and Dr Gareth Bryson.

 - Queens University Belfast, Belfast, UK: Professor Richard Kennedy and Dr Nuala McCabe.

 - Peter Mac Institute, Melbourne, Australia: Professor Ian Campbell and Dr Kylie Gorringe.